of the 2017 Honda Civic. Base trim shown.

 2017 Honda Civic: Recall Alert

-CARS.COM Vehicles Affected: Approximately 5,400 model-year 2017 Honda Civic sedans and coupes The Problem: The right half-shaft may have been improperly heat-treated, reducing its ...
+CARS.COM Honda Vehicles Affected by this Recall: Approximately 5,400 model-year 2017 Honda Civic sedans and coupes The Problem: The right half-shaft may have been improperly heat-...
 Read more

 2018 Honda Civic Type R Is $35K Off the Line